Research Data Services, Expertise & Technology Solutions

 EUDAT & RDM Summer School Application & Evaluation Criteria

 Early-career data scientists and data managers applying to the EUDAT & RDM Summer School should satisfy the following criteria:

-- Currently engaged in Masters, PhD or Post Doc studies with a strong focus on data management, data science and/or data preservation
+- Currently engaged in or have finalised Masters, PhD or Post Doc studies with a strong focus on data management, data science and/or data preservation

 - Affiliation or project is based in Europe